TharakaDFonseka/princeton_cross_entropy_GPU_Competition/README.md

-# Princeton COS484 — GPU Cross-Entropy Competition
+# Princeton COS484 — GPU Cross-Entropy Competition :tiger:

 This repository contains work for a competition for **COS484 (NLP)** course: implement **forward and backward cross-entropy** as fast as possible on GPU. **Lower wall-clock time wins**; rankings are based on speedup over a fixed baseline, not raw loss values.